HesamKorki/Computer-Visiom-Rudimentary/Session 1/README.md

     cv2.waitKey(0)
     ```
 ## **TASK**
-We expect you to perform this task on your own, however, there is a python file attached which contains the answer.
+We expect you to perform this task on your own.
+However, there is a python file attached which contains the answer.
 The goal is to read an image then concatenate it vertically to its inverted image.
 The output should be something like this:

 [The answer sample](http://hesamkorki.com/wp-content/uploads/2018/09/Screen-Shot-2018-09-12-at-16.57.21.png)

-*Had you have any further questions, you are welcome to ask me*
+*Had you have any further questions, you are welcome to ask me.*

 ☑️Email: Hesam.korki@gmail.com